Sonya Deville: Final storylines and retirement (2021–2025)

-On the March 27, 2023 episode of Raw, Deville teamed up with Chelsea Green and defeated the team of Candice LeRae and "Michin" Mia Yim to qualify for the Women's WrestleMania Showcase match.
+On the March 27, 2023, episode of Raw, Deville teamed up with Chelsea Green and defeated the team of Candice LeRae and "Michin" Mia Yim to qualify for the Women's WrestleMania Showcase match.
 At Night 2 of WrestleMania 39, Green and Deville were unsuccessful, with the match being won by Ronda Rousey and Shayna Baszler.
 Deville and Green were drafted to the Raw brand as part of the 2023 WWE Draft.
 On the July 3 episode of Raw, Deville and Green won a tag team turmoil match to earn an opportunity at the WWE Women's Tag Team Championship, which they would subsequently win from Liv Morgan and Raquel Rodriguez two weeks later, marking the first championship win in Deville's career.
 On August 7, TMZ reported that Deville had suffered a torn ACL and that she would be out indefinitely.
 Deville confirmed the injury through her social media channels.
 On the August 14 episode of Raw, a returning Piper Niven declared herself as one-half of the WWE Women's Tag Team Champions and replacing Deville as Green's new tag team partner.
 WWE recognize this date as the end date of Deville's reign, ending her reign at 28 days.

-Deville made her return from injury on the May 20, 2024 episode of Raw, where she appeared in a backstage segment with Shayna Baszler and Zoey Stark.
+Deville made her return from injury on the May 20, 2024, episode of Raw, where she appeared in a backstage segment with Shayna Baszler and Zoey Stark.
 On the July 8 episode of Raw, Baszler and Stark aligned themselves with Deville after weeks of declining the latter's offer, later calling themselves Pure Fusion Collective.
 On the February 3 episode of Main Event, Deville was defeated by Natalya in what would be her final match in WWE.
 On February 7, it was reported that WWE would not be renewing Deville's contract.

 In a July 2025 interview with Chris Van Vliet, Berenato announced her retirement from professional wrestling but did not rule out a possible return in the future.

+Total Nonstop Action Wrestling (2026–present)

+Berenato, under the name Daria Rae, made her Total Nonstop Action Wrestling (TNA) debut on January 15, 2026, on Thursday Night Impact!s AMC debut, where she was introduced under the character of the Director of Operations by Santino Marella and introduced Elayna Black as the new member of the roster.

 Other media

+Berenato will star in the upcoming action film Paper Made.

 Berenato co-hosted the YouTube series UFC AfterBuzz.
 She appeared as a main cast member for the ninth season of Total Divas.

 She made her WWE video game debut as a playable character in WWE 2K19.
 She also appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
 On May 16, Berenato joined the commentary team as part of Invicta Fighting Championships's Invicta FC 62 event.